Host and Hostess Clubs in Japan: What are they, where to go, and are foreigners allowed?

 Host Clubs

-Hosts are the male equivalent of hostesses and are male entertainers where females pay for their company, although they are usually not visited after work nomikais with coworkers like hostess clubs might be.
+Hosts are the male equivalent of hostesses and are male entertainers where women pay for their company, although they are usually not visited after work nomikais with coworkers like hostess clubs might be.
 The roles and responsibilities of hosts are not too different from their female counterparts.
 Their primary responsibility is to entertain their female guests through pouring them drinks, showering them with compliments, and basically becoming your boyfriend for the night.
 It's a romantic experience for some, while others see it as similar to meeting an idol.

 The same rules apply to hosts - these activities are strictly non-sexual and forms of entertainment only.
 They are also 永久指名制 (eikyu shimei sei), which means once you choose a host, you can't change to a different person.
 In turn, that host will text you and make it feel like you're dating.
 The clientele in host clubs are widely varied in both age and background.